sveneisenschmidt/yay/docs/under-the-hood.md

 ## Webhooks

-Webhooks are the super glue that conntect the outside world with your Yay instance.
+Webhooks are the super glue that connects the outside world with your Yay instance.

 ### Internals